How To Keep Mashed Potatoes Warm (4 Best Methods)

 So you’re making Thanksgiving dinner for 20 people and you’re wondering whether you can make the mashed potatoes ahead of time and keep them warm.
 The answer is yes!

-Here are four foolproof methods to keep your mashed potatoes warm (or reheat the ones you made yesterday).
+Here are four foolproof methods to keep your mashed potatoes warm (or reheat the mashed potatoes you made yesterday).
 The method you use is up to you; use the one that works best for you and your schedule.
+Plus, if you plan on making mashed potatoes ahead of time, you should learn the best way to freeze and reheat mashed potatoes

 Mashed potatoes do get stiff and gluey once they sit for too long.
 And while we’ll eat them cold and hard straight from the refrigerator, obviously you want them to be fluffy and creamy on your Thanksgiving table.
 But making them at the last minute isn’t always an option, and they cool down fast.

 We like to make mashed potatoes first thing on Thanksgiving, and keep them warm throughout the day.
 (If you’d like to make them the day before, check out the first alternate method below.)